cadebrown/old.cade.site/about.md

 ### MAGMA (Matrix Algebra on GPU and Many-core Architectures)

-At ICL, I have been working on the [MAGMA](https://icl.utk.edu/magma/) project, specifically adding the abilitity to run on AMD GPUs via the HIP platform (previously, it was primarily CUDA-focused).
-I also worked on tuning our algorithms for better performance on the new hardware.
+At ICL, i have been working on the [MAGMA](https://icl.utk.edu/magma/) project, specifically adding the abilitity to run on AMD GPUs via the HIP platform (previously, it was primarily CUDA-focused). i also worked on tuning our algorithms for better performance on the new hardware.

 [check out my paper!](https://www.icl.utk.edu/files/publications/2020/icl-utk-1415-2020.pdf)

-### "Know It All", an A.I. writer
+### "Know It All", an A.i. writer

-I (along with Jakob Liggett) worked on ["Know It All"](https://www.youtube.com/watch?v=PwGsRskWN-I) as part of the UTK VolHacks hackathon.
+i (along with Jakob Liggett) worked on ["Know It All"](https://www.youtube.com/watch?v=PwGsRskWN-i) as part of the UTK VolHacks hackathon.
 It is a machine-learning based program which listens for audio input, transcribes it, and then completes the quote, using the GPT-2 algorithm

 It turned out quite well, and the video above has some amusing, meta-textual responses